The historical old town of Innsbruck

 City Tour Of Innsbruck’s Old Town

 Innsbruck has a lot of nature, but also urban and the destination for a city trip.
 The capital of the Alps include many shops, Hotels and even an airport.
-Eco-friendly, you can arrive by train: Not far from the old town of the Innsbruck main train station,.
+Eco-friendly, you can arrive by train: Not far from the old town of the Innsbruck main train station.
 The train station in the city centre is the hub for many international train services.
 Around 1000 trains travel every day here – passenger trains and freight trains.
 They come from Italy via the Brenner pass, Switzerland, Germany and, of course, from Austria, from lake Constance via the Arlberg tunnel or from the East of the Federal capital, Vienna.
 Trains travel every day around 38,000 people from or to Innsbruck.
 You see, Innsbruck is mobile and easy to reach – which way are you travelling to Innsbruck want to.

 City trip to the largest city in the Tyrol,